Highlights

 How it all Started

-iPads for Soldiers was co-founded in 2009 by Winnie Pritchett and Amy Zambrano when Winnie’s son Captain Wes Pritchett, a recent West Point graduate and Kiowa helicopter pilot, was deployed to Jalalabad, Afghanistan.
-Winnie asked what they could do to help support the soldiers.
-Wes recounted how many of the soldiers had limited access to the internet and cellphones, and how both instruction manuals and books added even more weight to their 110-pound rucksacks.
-The idea of sending the soldiers a tablet became a lifeline, allowing them to stay connected, informed, and supported, while providing a virtual space to find some entertainment for infrequent downtime during their tours.
+iPads for Soldiers was co-founded in 2009 by Winnie Pritchett and Amy Zambrano when Winnie’s son Captain Wes Pritchett, a recent West Point graduate and Kiowa helicopter pilot was deployed to Jalalabad, Afghanistan.
+Winnie asked what could they do to help support the soldiers?
+Wes recounted how many of the soldiers had limited access to the internet and cellphones, and that instruction manuals and books added even more weight to their already heavy 110-pound rucksacks.
+The idea of sending the soldiers a tablet became a lifeline, allowing them to lighten their loads, stay connected, informed and supported.

-The initial distribution of iPads came through chaplaincy departments to active-duty soldiers.
-With immediate requests for more, it was apparent this small grassroots effort was answering a real need.
-Ipads for Soldiers quickly modified their model to include the large number of wounded soldiers in medical centers throughout the US.
-The active duty and recovering soldiers used the devices to record their stories, write their diaries, write letters home, make films, and connect with loved ones.
+Initial distribution of the iPads came through chaplaincy departments, and with immediate requests for more, it became apparent this small grassroots effort was answering a real need.
+They quickly modified their model to include wounded soldiers located in medical centers throughout the US.
+Both active duty and recovering soldiers used the devices to record their stories, write their diaries, write letters home, make films, and connect with loved ones.

 Narrative Spaces

 If you were to imagine a perfect narrative machine, the iPads were it.
-Light and easy to carry, they functioned as third object transports for the soldiers -- a space filled with emotional support, and the oppotunity to read, to write and to share.
+They were light and easy to carry, and functioned as third object transports for the soldiers -- handheld virtual spaces filled with emotional support, and the oppotunity to read, to write and reflect.

 (Part of the collection, bottom left is marked in groups of five the numbers killed, the boots on the right were dipped in gold as an alternative medal in honor of the fallen.)